LackOfMorals/lackofmorals.github.io/_posts/2024-10-25-app-token-query-api.md

 ---
 layout: post
 title: "Applications, Tokens and Neo4j Query API "
-description: "looking at the code"
+description: "A gude to using tokens with application and Neo4j Query API"
 tags: Neo4j PM DevEx QueryAPI SSO Token
 ---

 # Application using token for auth with Neo4j Querty API

-Using client credential with Neo4j Query API
+Using tokens with Applications and Neo4j Query API for auth
 ================================================

 Consider the scenario of an application needing to use data from Neo4j.
 For auth, you can use a username / password combination - basic authentication - or a token.
 There's pro / cons of both approaches and this deals with the latter , using a token.